Bible Verses About Barabbas

 This verse highlights the influence of religious leaders over the crowd, showing how people can be swayed by those in authority, even if it leads to injustice.
 The crowd’s choice of Barabbas, a criminal, over Jesus, the innocent, reflects humanity’s tendency to resist God’s truth.

-READ ALSO 30 Most Effective Bible Verses About Salt And Light
+READ ALSO 30 Most Effective Bible Verses About Giving To Others

 4. Matthew 27:21